kflournoy-sf/sa11y-starter-kit-hackathon/README.md

     - [NVDA Tutorial](https://www.afb.org/blindness-and-low-vision/using-technology/assistive-technology-videos/learn-nvda)
     - [JAWS Tutorial](https://www.freedomscientific.com/training/jaws/getting-started/)

-7. Check out the "sa11y-hackathon-walkthrough-answers" branch for suggested solutions to fix Sally failures.
+7. Check out the "walkthrough-answers" branch for suggested solutions to fix Sally failures.

 8. Now it's time to add Sa11y to your own projects, and share what you've learned with your team!